 Provides basic cover for your van, but can also include cover for any belongings kept in your van.

 This type of cover is needed if you are carrying and delivering other people’s goods.
 The policy doesn’t usually cover the goods that will be in transit.

 If you need to cover the items that you’re couriering you will require a goods-in-transit policy.
 You will need to disclose the types of items you will be carrying and the premium will reflect this.
 You will only be able to carry the goods that your insurer has allowed.

 Pick-ups are not generally covered under car insurance so you will need a specific van insurance policy.

 Just like car insurance, it can prove worthwhile to follow a few tips and tricks to lower your van insurance policy.
 If you’d like to see if you can save a few pennies, then take a look at the below.

 The first thing to do if you want to lower your premium is to shop around for the best price.
-Don’t fall in to the auto-renewal trap and use a comparison tool like the one provided by Quotezone that we've embedded above.
+Don’t fall into the auto-renewal trap, instead use a tool that will compare van insurance like the one provided by Quotezone that we've embedded above.

 If you can afford to, pay for your van insurance annually.
 This will mean that you don’t have to set up a direct debit and pay for the additional charges that this invariably entails.